2nd Copenhagen School of Stochastic Programming

 There will be a course dinner on June 27th.
 The dinner will take place at a restaurant in town.
 Participation at the dinner is optional and requires an additonal fee of 500 DKK.
 It can be purchased upon registration.

-The course will take place at the Department of Mathematical Sciences, University of Copenhagen.
+The course will take place in Auditorium 4 at the Department of Mathematical Sciences, University of Copenhagen.
+The department is in the Nørre Campus, Universitetsparken 5, 2100, Copenhagen.
 See detailed instructions on how to reach Copenhagen and the course venue.

 Tickets and passes for public transportation can be bought at the Copenhagen Airport and every train or metro station.
 You can find the DSB ticket office on your right-hand side as soon as you come out of the arrival area of the airport.
 DSB has an agreement with 7-Eleven, so many of their shops double as selling points for public transportation.